zbtolon/customer-portal/cpmonenv.md

 # Monitoring your environment and system events
 {: #customerportal_cpmonenvsysevent}

-Monitoring your environment means that you have the ability to check on devices at any time and you are automatically notified if one of your devices goes down.
+Monitoring your environment means that you have the ability to check on devices at any time and you're automatically notified if one of your devices goes down.
 You can also monitor system events to keep your systems running smoothly.
 {: shortdesc}

 ## Monitoring your environment